Skip to Content

 Freelance Rate Calculator - Targeted Annual Income

 PRO TIP: Be fair about your desired net income.
-One of the pitfalls of setting your own rate is coming up with an unrealistic amount.
+One of the pitfalls of setting your rate is coming up with an unrealistic amount.
 You’ll be hard-pressed to find a job if your desired income is $100,000 as a neophyte freelancer.

 See Related: 5 Ways to Get Paid to Make Spreadsheets